 Planning on visiting South Point Hawaii?
 Here’s what you should know:

-The Southernmost Point in the US Hawaii
+South Point Cliff Jump is the Southernmost Point in the US

 Located at the southernmost point of Big Island Hawaii, Ka Lae – also known as Kalae, South Point or South Cape – is also the southernmost tip of the United States.